mdn/content/files/en-us/web/css/css_logical_properties_and_values/floating_and_positioning/index.md

 ## Example: Logical values for text-align

-The {{cssxref("text-align")}} property has logical values that relate to text direction — rather than using `left` and `right` we can use `start` and `end`.
-In the below example I have set `text-align: right` in the first block and `text-align: end` in the second.
+The {{cssxref("text-align")}} property has logical values that relate to text direction — rather than using `left` and `right` you can use `start` and `end`.
+In the below example, `text-align: right` is set in the first block and `text-align: end` in the second.

-If you change the value of `direction` to `rtl` you will see that the alignment stays to the right for the first block, but goes to the logical end on the left in the second.
+If you change the value of `direction` to `rtl`, you will see that the alignment stays to the right for the first block, but goes to the logical end on the left in the second.

 {{EmbedGHLiveSample("css-examples/logical/text-align.html", '100%', 700)}}